Research

 Machine Learning for Automated Detection of Shipwreck Sites from Large Area Robotic Surveys

 This project will develop new methods using machine learning to process data collected from underwater robots to automatically detect submerged objects and perform targeted surveys of detected sites.
-As part of this project, we have upcoming field work planned in the Thunder Bay National Marine Sanctuary, which is a unique site due to its abundance of known and suspected shipwrecks.
+As part of this project, we conducted field work in Lake Huron, MI and produced the AI4Shipwrecks dataset.
 This work is supported by NOAA Ocean Exploration under Award #NA21OAR0110196.

 See more: